 Used Car Review

-KOREAN car maker SsangYong might not be as well-known in this country as Kia and Hyundai but its 4x4s and crossovers have been around here since the nineties.
+The Korean company might not be as well-known in this country as Kia and Hyundai, but its 4x4s and crossovers have been around for many years.

-It's a good looking five seater and the engine option is easy, because there are only two.
-The 2.0-litre turbo diesel producing 150bhp will be found in most models but there is also a 2.2-litre with 175 used in a few with higher spec.
+The engine options are easy, because there are only two!
+There's 2.0-litre turbo diesel producing 150bhp that's found in most models, and a 2.2-litre diesel with 175 used in a few from the top of the range.

 Gearboxes are either six speed manual or automatic.
 The manual can be a little notchy but the auto is pretty good, and suits the vehicle well.